magrilu/magrilu.github.io/_pages/tht.md

 On this page you can find useful materials to better set up your thesis work.
 The content is also curated by [Prof. Boracchi](https://boracchi.faculty.polimi.it) and it is also based on the hints and advices of [Prof. Florian](https://www.floriandaniel.it/students.html) who is kindly acknowledged here.

+## The right mindset

+* It’s normal not to have everything clear from the start.
+Uncertainty is part of research, it’s how discovery begins.
+* The thesis journey is like moving through a jungle.
+You clear the path step by step.
+There’s no single route, everyone finds their own way.
+* You are not alone!
+Trust your advisors, they’re here to support you.

 ## Slides

 1. [Getting started](https://polimi365-my.sharepoint.com/:b:/g/personal/10755186_polimi_it/EasifBlYIMFMu1UG34E7c4wBJprUqbdaNs7N3QdmUMa7MQ?e=WCZr4F)